Rules for rewriting failed exams

 Insurance of persons and Group insurance of persons

 A candidate must score at least 60% to pass each examination prescribed by the AMF.
-A candidate is considered to have failed an examination if he fails to comply with the instructions given during the examination session.
+A candidate is considered to have failed an examination if he or she fails to comply with the instructions given during the examination session.
 However, a failure may be cancelled by the AMF where warranted by exceptional circumstances.

 Registration for a third or fourth supplemental examination can only take place three months as of the date of the most recent failed attempt.
+Any registration for a supplemental examination on or after September 15, 2025, must comply with the new rules in effect as of that date.

 Registration for any subsequent supplemental examination can only take place six months as of the date of the most recent failed attempt.
+Any registration for a supplemental examination on or after September 15, 2025, must comply with the new rules in effect as of that date.

 Mortgage brokerage

 A candidate must score at least 60% to pass each examination prescribed by the AMF.
-A candidate is considered to have failed an examination if he fails to comply with the instructions given during the examination session.
+A candidate is considered to have failed an examination if he or she fails to comply with the instructions given during the examination session.
 However, a failure may be cancelled by the AMF where warranted by exceptional circumstances.